vivek-booshan/smut/README.md

 ### TODO
 - resizing when scrolling midway through history can cause crash
-- certain things like hx do not load instantly
-- colors not all the way working (see hx themes for ex)
 - first input in motion/select mode doesn't include multiplier
 - scroll messes with gutter display if not at current line
 - decide if scroll should move cursor with it (probably not)